 How can you apply for a place at a Studienkolleg?

 It is sometimes not possible for applicants to directly apply for a place at many public Studienkollegs.
-Depending on the degree programme or higher education institution of your choice, you can apply directly to the institution or via t.
+Depending on the degree programme or higher education institution of your choice, you can apply directly to the institution or via uni-assist.
 On the other hand, direct application is often possible at private Studienkollegs.

 It is worthwhile to carefully check which Studienkolleg is best for you, because if the higher education institution of your choice has its own Studienkolleg or cooperates closely with a private Studienkolleg, the processes and schedules will be coordinated.
 In some cases, Studienkollegs also guarantee a place in individual degree programmes at certain universities after a successfully completed FSP.